-The Administration responsible or on whose account the payment is made in accordance with Article 30 is bound to repay the amount of the compensation within a period of three months after notification of payment.
-The amount shall be recovered from the Administration responsible through the Accounts provided for in Article 32 of the Detailed Regulations.
+The Administration responsible or on whose account the payment is made in accordance with Article 32 is bound to repay the amount of the compensation within a period of three months after notification of payment.
+The amount shall be recovered from the Administration responsible through the Accounts provided for in Article 34, section 2, of the Detailed Regulations.
+After the lapse of three months the sum due to the paying Administration bears interest at the rate of 5% per annum, counting from the day of expiry of the said period.